Who is the Top Investor In The Kroger Co. (KR)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

 The top institutional shareholder in the company is Blackrock Inc. with over 72.23 million shares valued at $2.29 billion.
 The investor’s holdings represent 9.49% of the KR Shares outstanding.
-As of Sep 29, 2020, the second largest holder is Vanguard Group, Inc. (The) with 61.91 million shares valued at $2.1 billion to account for 8.13% of the shares outstanding.
-The other top investors are State Street Corporation which holds 41.65 million shares representing 5.47% and valued at over $1.41 billion, while Berkshire Hathaway, Inc holds 3.28% of the shares totaling 24.98 million with a market value of $847.02 million.
+As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 72.09 million shares valued at $2.29 billion to account for 9.47% of the shares outstanding.
+The other top investors are State Street Corporation which holds 41.19 million shares representing 5.41% and valued at over $1.31 billion, while Berkshire Hathaway, Inc holds 4.40% of the shares totaling 33.53 million with a market value of $1.07 billion.

 The Kroger Co.
-(NYSE: KR) is 7.12% higher on its value in year-to-date trading and has touched a low of $27.06 and a high of $42.99 in the current 52-week trading range.
+(NYSE: KR) is 3.12% higher on its value in year-to-date trading and has touched a low of $27.06 and a high of $42.99 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The KR stock was last observed hovering at around $33.84 in the last trading session, with the day’s gains setting it 0.18%.
+The KR stock was last observed hovering at around $33.03 in the last trading session, with the day’s loss setting it -0.28% off its average median price target of $34.00 for the next 12 months.
+It is also 20.12% off the consensus price target high of $41.00 offered by 25 analysts, but current levels are -16.96% lower than the price target low of $28.00 for the same period.

-The stock witnessed a 2.87% gain in the last 1 month and extending the period to 3 months gives it a 6.65%, and is 1.86% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.06% over the week and 4.31% over the month.
+The stock witnessed a -5.26% gain in the last 1 month and extending the period to 3 months gives it a 0.96%, and is -4.71% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.60% over the week and 4.00% over the month.

 The Kroger Co.
 (KR) Analyst Forecasts